ramantehlan/masina/README.md

 No | File/Dir Name | Details
 ---|---------------|---------
-1  | app/...       | App to display the airplanes on a map in browser 2  | decoder/...   | Store the decoder program
+1  | assets/...    | Store assets of the project
-3  | .gitignore    | Ignore some of the development file in git 4  | LICENSE       | MIT License
-5  | README.md     | Current file you are reading
+2  | README.md     | This file.
-6  | start         | Start script to run the project

 ### Build